facebook/react-native-website/website/versioned_docs/version-0.70/new-architecture-app-intro.md

 ## iOS: Use Objective-C++ (`.mm` extension)

-TurboModules can be written using Objective-C or C++.
+Turbo Native Modules can be written using Objective-C or C++.
 In order to support both cases, any source files that include C++ code should use the `.mm` file extension.
 This extension corresponds to Objective-C++, a language variant that allows for the use of a combination of C++ and Objective-C in source files.

 :::info